• Skip to content

 Be warned that:

 • The hotline is available from 7am to 7pm “local time.”
-The last time I called, local time was determine by my phone number’s area code, not the time zone where the call actually originated.
+When I called in the past, local time was determine by my phone number’s area code, not the time zone where the call actually originated.

 • The customer service agents don’t have access to any special information.
 Everything they reference is already publicly available.